electronics4fun/smallPartDb/README.md

 Currently tested with Part-Db Version 1.11.3

 ## Requirements
+* Setup a user for API access in Part-Db.
 * Setup a file with name "settings.yaml" with your credentials like:
 ```python
 {